Skip to main content

 Key features

-• Stablecoin gas fees — Pay transaction fees in USD stablecoins like USDC, eliminating the need for a volatile gas token
+• Stablecoin gas fees — Pay transaction fees in USD stablecoins, eliminating the need for a volatile gas token

-• Sub-second finality — Transactions finalize in approximately 0.5 seconds using Simplex Consensus
+• Sub-second finality — Transactions finalize in approximately 500 milliseconds using Simplex Consensus

 • Payment lanes — Dedicated blockspace ensures payment transactions always have room, even during network congestion